GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 ### Description

-The telemetry data is available here: `TBD`.
+The telemetry data is available here: `gs://ghacks-genai-fe/telemetry/`.
 Go ahead and load that into BigQuery.

 We've already designed a [Python notebook](https://raw.githubusercontent.com/meken/gcp-genai-fe/refs/heads/main/notebooks/Formula-E-Challenge-4.ipynb) for this challenge.
 Upload that to BigQuery, and complete the two cells that have a `TODO` comment: